Do You Play Music in Your Yoga Classes?

 Music can be a powerful motivator or a huge distraction.
 Choosing the right music and playing it at the right time can change the energy in your class.
 As a teacher, it’s your job to control the energy of the class so make sure to choose your music appropriately.

 If you want to use music in your class then I suggest looking up a couple different playlists and musicians.
-Next week, I’ll share one of my favorite playlists and artists!
+Check out one of my favorite playlists and artists!
 This week, challenge yourself and move outside your comfort zone.
 If you always teach with music, try a silent class.
 If you never teach with music, try playing a few songs.
 Be flexible and adaptable with your classes!

 Happy Yoga Teaching!